 Research has shown using an app and starting with 3-5 minutes can dramatically help you build a meditation practice.

 Muse starts you with 3 minute sessions and rewards you for your achievements, making sure it’s easy and motivating to train with Muse.

 Muse used in Research

-Muse is used by brain researchers at some of the world’s top research institutes.
+Muse meditation assistant is used by brain researchers at some of the world’s top research institutes.
 As a powerful research tool, Muse adds new versatility to brain research, allowing rapid EEG data collection from many more participants than previously achievable.
 In a study conducted by the Rotman Research Institute, more than 600 participants shared their brain data with neuroscientists in a 12-hour period, while researchers at McMaster University have reported on the dynamics of brain age in EEG data using more than 6000 participants.